-- 4.2.1 Minimize the expenditure of tax dollars in supplying necessary urban services to the greatest number of people. - 4.2.2 Minimize the amount of roads, pipes, and wires that must be installed per capita. - 4.2.3 Minimize the time needed for police and fire protection to respond to emergencies. - 4.2.4 Minimize the amount of fuel used by vehicles to transact business and deliver services.

-4.3 GOAL: Protect our rural areas from intrusion by incompatible urban activities by encouraging growth in the Urban Service Area and Rural Communities.
+- 4.2.1 Minimize the expenditure of tax dollars in supplying necessary urban services to the greatest number of people. - 4.2.2 Minimize the amount of roads, pipes, and wires that must be installed per capita. - 4.2.3 Minimize the time needed for police and fire protection to respond to emergencies. - 4.2.4 Minimize the amount of fuel used by vehicles to transact business and deliver services. - 4.3 GOAL: Protect our rural areas from intrusion by incompatible urban activities by encouraging growth in the Urban Service Area and Rural Communities.

-- 4.3.1 Minimize impact on fragile lands prime agriculture, flood plains, etc. - 4.3.2 Allow agricultural and other natural resource uses wider reign to apply traditional production techniques. - 4.3.3 Minimize urban traffic congestion on remote rural roads.
+- 4.3.1 Minimize impact on fragile lands prime agriculture, flood plains, etc. - 4.3.2 Allow agricultural and other natural resource uses wider reign to apply traditional production techniques. - 4.3.3 Minimize urban traffic congestion on remote rural roads. - 4.3.4 Encourage agricultural development, including ancillary and complementary industries on agricultural land.